 - Restart your VPN app and see if your problem is resolved.

-- 6 Can I use a VPN on my first-generation Firestick?
+Can I use a free VPN for Firestick?

 You may be tempted to try using a free VPN to stream geo-blocked channels on your Firestick.
 However, we advise against doing so for several reasons.
 First, these kinds of services are almost always blacklisted by major streaming services, and even if they work, they're usually too slow to watch without frequent buffering.